diego-rsuarez-data/Big-Data-and-Machine-Learning-projects/pyspark-HPC-NYC-taxi-rides-analysis/README.md

 The objective is to leverage distributed computing to process large-scale data efficiently and extract key urban mobility insights, including:
 - Average speed of taxis in terms of the hour of the day.
 - Identification of the most common taxi trips (routing patterns).
-- Analysis of financial records (fare amounts, tips, passengers, etc.).
+- Analysis of financial records (tips, passengers, etc.).

 ## Project Structure